robsann/LimaCharlieEDRTelemetry/procedure.md

 \> vssadmin delete shadows /all
 ```

-## Step 12: Let’s Attack and Detect It!
+## Step 12: Let’s Perform the Attack
 1. Get back onto an **SSH session on the Linux VM**, and drop into a **C2 session on your victim**:
     1. Retrace your steps from **Step 7** if need be.
     2. If you have issues reestablishing your **HTTP listener**, try rebooting your Ubuntu system.